-The Holidays can be a joyous time of year filled with family, friends and food.
-But in the midst of the feasts comes the stress of preparation and execution.
-From hosting, to attending, to coordinating and all the while maintaining your full-time job, the Holidays can easily become a burden to manage.
+The holidays can be a joyous time of year filled with family, friends, and food.
+But, in the midst of the feasts comes the stress of preparation and execution.
+From hosting to attending, to coordinating and all the while maintaining your full-time job, the holidays can easily become a burden to manage.

 Learn From Last Year

 Being in the workforce solutions industry, I can't help but relate everything in life back to work.
-Which makes me think: why is it that even under extreme circumstances, like the Holidays, we are less likely to ask for help?
-You can do it all without losing control.
-How you ask -- outsource.
+Which makes me think: why is it that even under extreme circumstances, like the holidays, we are less likely to ask for help?
+You can do it all, without losing control.
+How, you ask?
+Outsource.

-Time to Ask for Help
+When it's Time to Ask for Help

 However, season after season I notice the same cycle: there are too many people to feed, not enough time to get everything done, and by the end of day, I'm burned out and ready for everyone to head home.
 If I'm honest with myself and those around me, I can delegate and outsource parts of the meal without sacrificing quality and minimizing my risk of burning the turkey!

 When considering RPO as a strategy, consider that it's not the all-or-nothing, enterprise-wide outsourcing program it is commonly known for.
-There are few companies that offer RPO out-of-the-box as most programs are customized to meet your specific needs.
+There are few companies that offer RPO out-of-the-box, as most programs are customized to meet your specific needs.

 So next year, I challenge you to take my outsourced approached to not only Thanksgiving dinner, but also to your recruiting processes in your organization.
 It can give you the breathing room in your both your holiday and workforce planning.
 Happy Thanksgiving!